cloudfoundry/summit-training-classes/basics/site/content/labs/routes.md

 ### Push v1.1

-* Now, deploy version 1.1 of the app from **TO DO**.
+* Now, deploy version 1.1 of the app from `08-domains-routes/v1.1`.
 Do not map your main route yet.
 You want the app to be validated before directing traffic to it.
 * Validate you can access the app by accessing the automatically assigned route.
 * Now use the CF cli to map traffic to v1.1.
-You should have some traffic going to v1.0 and some to v1.1.
-* Change to the `08-domains-routes/v1.1` directory and push the v1.0 app.

 #### Checking Your Work

 Check your work by accessing the main route multiple times.
-You should observe traffic being balanced across both instances.
+You should observe traffic being balanced by Cloud Foundry across both instances.
 You can also see the routes/urls by looking at the app details:

 ```sh
 cf app